robtweed/mg-webComponents/TUTORIAL.md

-if you look carefully, you'll see that the only difference between this and the template is that its *setState()* method adds a *text* property that will allow us to add a text string inside the <div> tag
+if you look carefully, you'll see that the only difference between this and the template is that its *setState()* method adds a *text* property that will allow us to add a text string inside the &lt;div&gt; tag
 (via *this.rootElement.textContent*):

         setState(state) {